Elle (sport)

 Elle is a popular bat-and-ball game in Sri Lanka which is also a localised name for slow-pitch softball, often played in rural villages and urban areas.
-From modern-day sports popular around the world, Elle has the most similarities with softball.
+From modern-day sports popular around the world, elle has the most similarities with softball.

+Rules

 The game is played between two teams and the play scenario involves a hitter, a pitcher and fielders.
 The hitter is given three chances to hit the ball pitched at him or her.
 Once the hitter hits the ball with the bat – often a sturdy bamboo stick – the hitter has to complete a round or run which includes four possible "stoppings" spaced 55 m apart.
 A strikeout happens if the hitter's ball is caught by the fielding side or if the fielding side is able to hit the hitter with the ball while he or she is in the course of completing a run.
 The hitter can stop only at one of the three stoppings in the round thereby paving the way for another member of his team to come and become the hitter.
 The side that gets the highest number of (complete) runs wins the match.

-History

-Roots of the game

-Historians suggest the game existed from the early 20th century in Sri Lanka.
-It is not clear who first introduced the game to the island.
-Even though one cannot find definitive sources on the origin of the sport, it can be anticipated British have introduced the game to the island along with Cricket.
-Elle has common attributes with the ancient British game Rounders, along with the modern game of Softball.
-The old British game of Stoolball also has some common attributes with modern-day cricket, baseball, softball, and Elle.

-A team photograph of an Elle team called ‘Hendala Greyhounds’, which dates back to 1911, depicts the team members after a game of Elle, has been published.
-(Source?)
+A team photograph of an elle team called Hendala Greyhounds, which dates back to 1911, depicts the team members after a game of elle, has been published.
 This indicates that the game may have been played by numerous organized groups from diverse areas.
-(Why?)
 The fact that the players in the photograph were clad in European attire instead of sportswear indicates that the game might have been popular among the middle-class population of the era.
-(Why?)
 The players are seen wearing neckties and suit coats.
-Existence of Elle in and around the Hendala area as far back as 1900, is not accidental.
+Existence of elle in and around the Hendala area as far back as 1900, is not accidental.
 It suggests that the game was an integral part of the lives of the people of such areas.
 It was deeply ingrained in their society which treated it as a powerful, attractive sport and was often played in a festive setting.
-In predominantly Christian areas, people used to organize a game of Elle to coincide with the church feast (which?) which was invariably held on a Sunday.
+In predominantly Christian areas, people used to organize a game of elle to coincide with the church feast which was invariably held on a Sunday.